 Has your company amended their arrangements for paying commission following the European Court of Justice’s judgment in Lock v British Gas?
-Employees’ holiday pay entitlement has long been a source of litigation in the Employment Tribunals and courts and this case provides further guidance on calculating a worker’s entitlement to holiday pay.
+Employees’ holiday pay entitlement has long been a source of litigation in the Employment Tribunals and courts and this case provides further guidance on calculating a worker’s holiday pay entitlement.

 Commission based jobs

 In May 2014, the ECJ held that, where a worker’s pay ordinarily includes commission, then that commission has to be taken into account when calculating remuneration in respect of paid annual leave.

 As the holiday period draws to a close, people like Mr Lock – an energy sales consultant whose commission was not paid at the time the work which generated the commission was done but many weeks after the conclusion of the sales process – will be feeling the effects of reduced earnings as a result of taking annual leave and, consequently, being unable to do work that would have led to earning commission.
 Mr Lock’s commission made up approximately 60% of his total pay packet.